ewolff/microservices-primer/manuscript/chapter2.md

 * It is difficult to move code across Microservice boundaries.
 The code has to be transferred into another system.
-When this system uses a different technology or programming language, a rewriting the code in a different language might be the only option for moving a functionality from one Microservice into another.
-Of course, it is always possible to turn the respective functionalities into a new Microservice which can be accessed by the other Microservices.
-In contrast within a Microservice refactoring is quite easy with the aid of the usual mechanisms e.g. automated refactoring in the IDE.
+When this system uses a different technology or programming language, rewriting the code in a different language might be the only option for moving a functionality from one Microservice into another.
+Of course, it is always possible to turn the respective functionalities into a new Microservice, which can be accessed by the other Microservices.
+In contrast, within a Microservice refactoring is quite easy with the aid of the usual mechanisms e.g. automated refactoring in the IDE.

 * A transaction within a Microservice is easy to implement.
-Beyond the boundaries of an individual Microservice this is not trivial since distributed transactions become necessary.
+Beyond the boundaries of an individual Microservice this is not trivial anymore since distributed transactions become necessary.
 Therefore the best is to decide for a Microservice size which allows that a transaction can be entirely processed in one Microservice.

-* The same holds true for the consistency of data: When for instance the account balance is supposed to be consistent with the result of earnings and expenses, this can be relatively easily be implemented in one Microservice, but is hardly feasible across Microservices.
+* The same holds true for the consistency of data: When for instance the account balance is supposed to be consistent with the result of earnings and expenses, this can quite easily be implemented in one Microservice, but is hardly feasible across Microservices.
 Therefore, Microservices should be large enough to ensure that data which have to be consistent are handled in the same